napari.layers.Points#

 References

-get_ray_intersections(position: List[float], view_direction: ndarray, dims_displayed: List[int], world: bool = True) Tuple[ndarray, ndarray] | Tuple[None, None][source]#
+get_ray_intersections(position: list[float], view_direction: ndarray, dims_displayed: list[int], world: bool = True) tuple[ndarray, ndarray] | tuple[None, None][source]#

 Get the start and end point for the ray extending from a point through the displayed bounding box.